crudlabs/StevesAwesomeSamplePlayer/README.md

+<br/><br/>
 A sample playback object for the Teensy Audio Library based on the built-in AudioPlayMemory, but with some added features:

-1) A musically useful pitch shifting function which works with semitones on the chromatic scale.
+1) A musically useful pitch shifting function which works with semitones on the chromatic scale
-2) Easy looping simply by setting the public **looping** variable true.
+2) Easy looping simply by setting the public **looping** variable true
-3) Playing back any segment of the sample.
+3) Playing back any segment of the sample
 4) Playback of .raw audio files from SD card
+5) Loading .raw files from an SD card onto an external PSRAM chip for up to 8 megabytes of samples

-Like AudioPlayMemory, this object currently only supports sample arrays created with [wav2sketch](http://crudlabs.org/wav2sketch/).
+Like AudioPlayMemory, this object currently supports sample array files created with [wav2sketch](http://crudlabs.org/wav2sketch/).

-The **basic_playback** example in the examples folder shows the correct way to use all the features.
+<br/><br/>

 **Pitch shifting**

 ```samplePlayer.pitchShift(-12);``` to pitch the sample down one octave.